coleifer/peewee/docs/peewee/example.rst

 the columns as :py:class:`Field` instances on the class.

 .. code-block:: python
+   :emphasize-lines: 3, 8, 13, 23, 39

    # create a peewee database instance -- our models will use this database to
    # persist information
    database = SqliteDatabase(DATABASE)

    # model definitions -- the standard "pattern" is to define a base model class
    # that specifies which database to use.  then, any subclasses will automatically
    # use the correct storage.
    class BaseModel(Model):
        class Meta:
            database = database

    # the user model specifies its fields (or columns) declaratively, like django
    class User(BaseModel):
        username = CharField(unique=True)
        password = CharField()
        email = CharField()
        join_date = DateTimeField()

    # this model contains two foreign keys to user -- it essentially allows us to
    # model a "many-to-many" relationship between users.  by querying and joining
    # on different columns we can expose who a user is "related to" and who is
    # "related to" a given user
    class Relationship(BaseModel):
        from_user = ForeignKeyField(User, backref='relationships')
        to_user = ForeignKeyField(User, backref='related_to')

        class Meta:
            # `indexes` is a tuple of 2-tuples, where the 2-tuples are
            # a tuple of column names to index and a boolean indicating
            # whether the index is unique or not.
            indexes = (
                # Specify a unique multi-column index on from/to-user.
                (('from_user', 'to_user'), True),
            )

    # a dead simple one-to-many relationship: one user has 0..n messages, exposed by
    # the foreign key. a users messages will be accessible as a special attribute,
    # User.messages.
    class Message(BaseModel):
        user = ForeignKeyField(User, backref='messages')
        content = TextField()
        pub_date = DateTimeField()

 .. note::
    Note that we create a *BaseModel* class that simply defines what database we would like to use.
 All other models then extend this class and will also use the correct database connection.

 Peewee supports many different :ref:`field types <fields>` which map to